History of the White Horse on Mormond Hill

 The aforementioned Captain Fraser is also credited with the hunting lodge on top of the hill, now a ruin.

-So, lets perform a triple pirouette in the eye of the white horse, have one more gaze across the countryside as we try to pinpoint which village is which… and then it’s time to head back down to earth.
+So, let’s perform a triple pirouette in the eye of the white horse as we make our wish.
+There’s just time for one more gaze across the countryside while we try to pinpoint which village is which… and then we head back down to earth.

 From the provocative opening scene to the later dramatic and devastating events of the story, SISTERS AT THE EDGE OF THE WORLD is a book that will continually surprise, delight, and sometimes shock the reader.
 The novel features the beautiful hill of Bennachie, and the stone circles of Aberdeenshire along with the cliffs and caves of Cullykhan Bay.